Our Data Sample Profile User Reviews Compare Versions Subscription Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 2. Make sure your sales and marketing teams are on the same page.

 Sales and marketing departments that collaborate heavily are proven to be more effective at closing deals than their less cooperative peers.
+When both sides reinforce value early, buyers are less likely to fixate on price.

-3. Understand your clients on a human level.
-It may sound cliche, but it's just as necessary to understand the personality of your client as it is to understand their business.
+It may sound cliché, but it's just as necessary to understand the personality of your client as it is to understand their business.
+For example, a CFO who's more risk-averse will probably want a different pitch than a guns-blazing CEO.

-If your sales process is streamlined, but clients are concerned about your prices, never fear!
+If your sales process is streamlined, but clients are concerned about your prices, never fear.
 Here are some ways you can overcome price objections during the sales process:

 4. Let the client work through their concerns with you.